AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-publish-contribution-folder-to-brand-portal.md

    >[!NOTE]
    >
-   > A sourcing folder must contain at least one item and cannot be left empty.
+   > * A sourcing folder cannot be empty and must contain at least one item, as empty folders cannot be published from Brand Portal to AEM.
-   >A non-admin user can create and share an asset contribution folder but cannot modify or delete it.
+   > * A non-admin user can create and share an asset contribution folder but cannot modify or delete it.

    ![](assets/create-contribution-folder.png)